DracoZona/DracoZona.github.io/_posts/2025-08-31-mass-assignment-leading-to-local-file-read.md

 ---

 # Introduction
-This blog focuses on the Mass Assignment vulnerability which leands to a Local File Read where the contents of the /etc/passwd was displayed.
+This blog focuses on the Mass Assignment vulnerability which leads to a Local File Read where the contents of the /etc/passwd were displayed.
 This is just a hackthebox machine called `BackendTwo`.

 # Enumeration
-Of course, a typical approach to these like this, first I have fired up nmap:
+Of course, a typical approach (CTF style) to things like this... first I have fired up nmap:

 ![Desktop View](/backendtwo/1.png)